Pelagic Help

 Report History by Membership

-• Free users — Last 12–24 hours
+• Free users — Last 24 hours

 • Essential members — Past 7 days

-🎯 Your Report Makes the Model Smarter
+🎯 Logs Make the Model Smarter

-Every visibility reading you submit is matched against the environmental conditions at that moment — swell, wind, tide, recent rainfall — and fed back into Azure to improve future predictions at that site.
-A two-minute report after your dive makes the forecast sharper for every diver who comes after you.
+Every visibility reading is matched against the environmental conditions at that moment — swell, wind, tide, recent rainfall — and used to calibrate Azure's predictions at that site.
+The more the community dives and logs, the sharper the forecasts become.

 Account & Settings